shinmorino/qgate/docs/source/sampling.rst

 Sampling by iterated simulations
 --------------------------------

-Simulator.sample() method runs circuit simulations for n_samples times where m_samples is the number of sampling.
-Measurement results are accumlated and returned.
+**Simulator.sample(circuit, ref_array, n_samples)** method runs circuit simulations for n_samples times, and returns measurement results as :ref:`observation:ObservationList`.

+circuit   : a circuit to execute sampling ref_array : a list of references which is used in measure operators in a circuit. n_samples : number of sampling

+Bit ordering of returned ObservationList is defined by ref_array.

 .. code-block:: python